ahsanalidev/flutter_nsfw/README.md

-If you find that the model is increasing your App Size you can also host your model Firebase ML kit
+If you find that the model is increasing your App Size you can also host your model Firebase ML kit If you are using running the example app on emulator so it might not work because of GPU constraints please use a real device.